skp2140/openSCADpm/how_openSCADpm_works.md

 ## Interactions with GitHub

-Given the populaitry of Github as a platform to host opensource (and closed-source) software we found a tight integration with the platform had several advantages:
+Given the populaitry of GitHub as a platform to host opensource (and closed-source) software we found a tight integration with the platform has _several advantages_:

 * GitHub is easy to browse.
   * It allows topical tags.